Subscribe to updates

 November 26, 2025 View on council websiteSummary

-A recommendation was made to allocate £10,000 for a substantive bid for a footway/shared use path on the B4042 between RWB Rugby Club and RWB sports club.
-An additional £10,000 from Royal Wootton Bassett Town Council and £10,000 from Lydiard Tregoze Parish Council was to be sought, subject to agreement.
+A recommendation was made to allocate £10,000 for a substantive bid for a footway/shared use path on the B4042 between RWB Rugby Club and RWB sports club, with an additional £10,000 to be sought from both Royal Wootton Bassett Town Council and Lydiard Tregoze Parish Council, subject to agreement.

-The Area Board was also scheduled to receive updates on a number of priority schemes, including:
+The LHFIG Meeting Notes - November 2025 also provided updates on a number of priority schemes, including:

 - Greatfield near Lydiard Millicent